mitchcieminski/studentgovernment/student_government_bylaws.md

 Elections in the fall will be held in one two-week cycle.
 In the first week of a two week cycle, nominations will be open for at least 48 hours during which the list of accepted nominations will be available to the Student Body.
 A presentation slide serves as a student’s declaration of candidacy and is required in order to run for office.
 In the second week of a two week cycle, campaigning will take place and, at the end of the week, the polls will be open for at least 24 hours.

-Two First Year Class Representatives and any positions not filled during the spring elections will be elected during the fall elections.
+Two First Community Representatives and any positions not filled during the spring elections will be elected during the fall elections.

 Students elected to office during Fall Elections will take office immediately upon election.